ITPNYU/clock-club/Analog_Clock_Control/readme.md

 2. Pulse the other side low-to-high-to-low for approximately 10 milliseconds.
 3. Hold the second side low, and pulse the first side.

 The width of the pulse will depend on your clock motor and on the voltage of your controller.
 On an Arduino Uno or Raspberry Pi, 10 milliseconds seems to work well.
-On an M0-based board like the Arduino MKRZero or Adafruit Feather M0, you may need up to 27 milliseconds.
+On an M0-based board like the Arduino MKRZero or Adafruit Feather M0, you may need up to 27 milliseconds (we did, anyway).
 Experiment to find the right timing for you.
 Too short a pulsewidth will make the second hand pulse but not move.
-A little too long will cause the clock to move forward more than one second.
+Slightly too long will cause the clock to move forward more than one second.
 A lot too long will cause the clock to go backwards.

 Similarly, there is a limit to how frequently you can pulse the pins.
 Less than once every 250 milliseconds caused the clock not to work for me.
 Your clock's behavior may vary.